isRyven/libpicomodel/README.md

 * OBJ (wavefront object)

 ## Build
-This repository contains build files to compile `libpocomodel` static library and tests executable, that will reside in `build` directory after successful compilation.
+This repository contains build files to compile `libpicomodel` static library and tests executable, that will reside in `build` directory after successful compilation.

 ### Compiling on linux
 ```